Foot and Ankle Rehabilitation

 Foot or Ankle Pain?
 What do I do now?

 The ankle and foot joints are very complex with many different joints, muscles, and ligaments.
-With the average person taking 5000-7000 steps per day any pain or injury can be very debilitating.
+With the average person taking 5,000 – 7,000 steps per day any pain or injury can be very debilitating.
 It’s important to take appropriate action to protect and support your feet every day.
 Appropriate shoes and orthotics can provide the proper support for pain relief and injury prevention.
-Your Omaha physical therapist will evaluate your foot & ankle to determine a diagnosis and a plan of care to get you back to your life.
+As your foot and ankle specialists in Omaha, NE, we will evaluate your foot and ankle to determine a diagnosis and a plan of care to get you back to living your life free of pain.

 The most common ankle injury is a sprain which most of us have experienced at some point.
 Ankle sprains can vary in severity and cause, but recurring simple ankle sprains can be indicative of a more serious problem and may need to be looked at to determine the need for further treatment.

-What injuries or diagnoses do our Physical Therapists treat?
+What ankle and foot injuries or diagnoses do we treat?

 • Ankle Sprain